Jumpscale/ays_automatic_cockpit_based_testing/README.md

-# Cockpit Driver
+# 1 Cockpit Driver
 The cockpit driver is a script to automate testing of the cockpit solution.
 It drivers the blueprints and generate a result XML file.
 It executes the following steps:
 * Clone a specific repo which has the blueprints templates.
-* Create an account if the user doesn't pass one as option.
+* Create an account (default).
+You can pass a specific account using -u option, or you can ignore accessing an environment at all by using --no-clone option.
-* Modify these bleuprints templates with a new random values.
+* Create the blueprints by replacing all random values in these bleuprints with the specific values depending on the config.ini file.
-* Call the creation new repo API.
+* Call the cockpit API to create new repo.
-* Call the creation new blueprint API and send the blueprint.
+* Call the cockpit API to add a new blueprint to this repo.
-* Call the execution repo API and get the run key.
+* Call the cockpit API to execute this repo get the run key.
-* Call the checking running status API.
+* Call the cockpit API to check the running status (NEW, OK and ERROR).
-* Get the result values after the execution status switch from 'NEW' to 'OK'.
+* Get the result values after the execution status switch from 'NEW' to 'OK' or 'ERROR'.
 * Generate a result XML file which is compatible with Jenkins.
 * Delete the created account.

-# Getting Started
+# 1.1 Getting Started
 To use the Driver, follow the following commands:
 * Clone the repo
 ```